LogOg/WMS/Home.md

+Note erial numbers need to go on the ASN

 # Catalogue data structure - to be edited (copied form old WMS structure)
 There three levels of catalogue for a product 'often used':